Security-Onion-Solutions/securityonion-docs/endgame.rst

 Pivot to Endgame Console
 ------------------------

-If Endgame support is enabled, a default `Endgame` pivot will be populated within SOC, based on the ``agent.id`` field.
+If Endgame support is enabled, then :ref:`dashboards` and :ref:`hunt` will have an ``Endgame`` action on the Actions menu.
+Clicking that action will pivto to Endgame Console based on the ``agent.id`` field.